-With Shadow Foam in my case everything has a place and a nice fit.
+Now, with Shadow Foam Original in my case everything has a place and a nice fit.
 Comparing the two inserts there is a stark difference in organisation.
-I can easily find everything now and with Shadow Foam being denser, nothing moves, meaning it’s much more protected.
+I can easily find everything now and with Shadow Foam being denser, nothing moves, meaning it’s much more protected.”

 Check out the video to see how we made it and get a closer look at it.

 Interested in Shadow Foam?
-Pick up a FREE sample
+Pick up a sample